cfelton/alt.hdl/README.md

 Greatest Common Denominator (ex3\_zpexgcd)
 ------------------------------------------
 Computes the greatest common denominator.
-Two of the three alt.hdls provided this as an example - I included it in the presentation.
+Two of the three alt.hdls provided this as an example - I was compelled to include it in the presentation.

 Example source [bsv](), [chisel](), and [myhdl]().